Complex Monge-Amp\`ere equation for positive $(p,p)$-forms on compact K\"ahler manifolds: The Geometric flow

+Hence $u$ converges uniformly to a continuous function $u_{\infty}$ as $t \to \infty$.
+Part \ref{part1}, \ref{part2} and \ref{part3} follows from this combined with \eqref{normalized-ma-eqn}.
 For part \ref{part4}, we need to derive $C^2$ estimates for the normalized parabolic equation, similar to the elliptic case.
 But since the argument is essentially the same, we only outline the idea.

 Consider the same test function